ubiquitypress/rua/README.md

-# SMW
+# RUA
-Simple Monograph Workflow
+Rua - the Simple Monograph Workflow

 # Context
-SMW is an Open Source application designed to assist with the Monograph publishing life cycle.
+Rua is an Open Source application designed to assist with the Monograph publishing life cycle.
 Stages include:

 - optional proposal
 - submission